bbc/brave/docs/config_file.md

 # Brave config file
 [Brave](../README.md) can be configured by config file.
 This includes being able to set inputs, mixers, outputs and overlays that are created when Brave starts.
-It is an alternative to configuring Brave via the API.
+It is an alternative to configuring Brave via the [API](api.md).

 Brave does not reconsider the config file after it has started.
 To configure Brave after it has started (e.g. to add another input), use the API.

+## Contents

 ## Selecting a config file
 Provide Brave with the config file at startup with the `-c` parameter, e.g.

 ```
-./brave.py -c config/example_empty.yaml
+./brave.py -c config/empty.yaml
 ```

 ## Default config file